classManc/HngStageTwo/DOCUMENTATION.md

-# HngStageTwo
+## HngStageTwo
-A Restful API that can perfom CRUD operations an a Person resource
+A Restful API that can perfom CRUD operations an a Person resource.

-#API Endpoints
+# API Endpoints

 ### Endpoint 1: Create a Person